perxpective/Cybersecurity-Therapy/MRE/MRE MST Revision.md

 ### RegShot
 > Take a snapshot of the registry before and after the malware infection.

-1. Take a snapshot before running the malware.
+1. Take a snapshot before running the malware
 2. After running the malware, take a second snapshot.
-Analyse the changes made to the repository.
+Analyse the changes made to the repository
 ### Process Monitor (Procmon)
 > Monitor the processes running and created when the malware is executed.

-1. Infect the VM with the malware again and see the malware process running in Procmon.
+1. Infect the VM with the malware again and see the malware process running in Procmon
 2. Save a CSV file from Procmon by selecting File -> Save.
-Save the CSV to the desktop for easy access.
+Save the CSV to the desktop for easy access
 ### Autoruns
 > Takes a snapshot of the system processes.

 1. Start a clean VM and run Autoruns (Start -> System Internal Tools -> Autoruns.exe)
 2. Click the **Save** button to create a snapshot of the system processes.
-Save it as a file on the Desktop.
+Save it as a file on the Desktop
-3. Run the malware and refresh Autoruns.
+3. Run the malware and refresh Autoruns
 4. Select File -> Compare and select the snapshot created before the infection.
-Green highlight means a new process after running the malware.
+Green highlight means a new process after running the malware

 ### Network Analysis
 - Ensure the following services are running on REMnux:
 	- FakeDNS `fakedns -a <target-IP>`
 	- `inspircd` service
-- Ensure that both the XP VM and REMnux VM network adapters are set to Host-Only and the XP default gateway is set to the IP of the REMnux VM.
+- Ensure that both the XP VM and REMnux VM network adapters are set to Host-Only and the XP default gateway is set to the IP of the REMnux VM

 #### CaptureBAT
 - Run CaptureBAT (`CaptureBat.exe -n -c`)